Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 It is possible to use the drug Polysorb MP during pregnancy and lactation according to indications and in recommended doses.

-Special instructions for the use of Polisorb mp.
+Special instructions for use of Polysorb MP.

 Externally, Polysorb MP powder can be used to stop bleeding from small wounds, as well as in the complex treatment of purulent wounds, trophic ulcers and burns.